ofehr-media/dump1090/README.md

-Basically same as original dump1090, but updated for the program to produce a valie GeoJson file and to used Mapbox instead of Google Maps.
+Basically same as original dump1090, but updated for the program to produce a valid GeoJson file and to use Mapbox instead of Google Maps.
 Files edited: dump1090.c (aircraftsToJson) and gmap.html

 Following is the original READEME file